 International TEFL Academy has a unique feature over the other companies: they offer a special 30-hour Online English Teacher TEFL course add-on that you can take after finishing your traditional TEFL course.

 While these courses are more expensive than some of the others listed, there are a few highlights that make them worth the extra cost.
+For more information, see our in-depth review of the International TEFL Academy.

 - Fully accredited